Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Proof of

-The second structural condition, \cref{eq:sc2}, can be proven using results for randomized matrix-matrix multiplication.
-Consider the matrix product $\UA^\trans \bperp$.
-This is the projection of the part of $\V{b}$ outside of the column space of $\A$ onto the column space of $\A$ and thus by definition is equal to the all zeros vector $\Mx{0}_{\rank(\A)}$.
-This condition requires us to bound how well the sampled product $\UA^\trans \Mx{S}^{\trans} \Mx{S} \bperp$ approximates the original product.
-We can do this via the following lemma:
+The second structural condition \cref{eq:sc2} can be proven using results for randomized matrix-matrix multiplication.
+Consider the matrix product $\UA^\trans \Bperp$.
+This projects the part of the columns of $\Mx{B}$ outside of the column space of $\A$ onto the column space of $\A$ and thus by definition is equal to the all zeros matrix $\Mx{0}_{r \times n}$ (we have assumed $\rank(\A) = r$).
+This condition requires us to bound how well the sampled product $\UA^\trans \Mx{S}^{\trans} \Mx{S} \Bperp$ approximates the original product.
+We can do this via the following lemma from Drineas, Kannan, and Mahoney \cite{drineas2006fast}.